Sherman R. Frederick/Properly Subversive

 I streamed the new C.S.
 Lewis movie “The Most Reluctant Convert” last week and found it most satisfying.
 Be warned, I am big C.S.
 Lewis fan, so take that into account for this recommendation.
 The movie follows Lewis as he journeys as a young man from atheist to Christianity.
 Well done.

 ONE MORE THING

-OK, that’ll do it for today.
+Apologies in advance to Daffy and Elmer for that last meme.
+Thanks for reading anyway.
 Until next week, avoid soreheads, laugh a little and always question authority.

 “Properly Subversive” is commentary written by Sherman R. Frederick, a Nevada Hall of Fame journalist and co-founder of Battle Born Media, a news organization dedicated to the preservation of community newspapers.
+Mr. Frederick loves feedback.
 You can reach him by email at firstname.lastname@example.org.